Let's look at an example of testing an API consumption using Postman. There are other tools that you can use for testing.

 20. Go back to your request in Postman.

-21. Select the Authorisation tab for your new Request in Postman.
+21. Select the Authorisation tab for your new R request in Postman.

 23. Paste the access_token value you copied to the Token text box presented to you in Postman.